single breast tumor can be a combination of these types or be a mixture of invasive and in

 Phyllodes tumor:

-of the breast, in contrast to carcinomas, which develop in the ducts or lobules.
+This very rare breast tumor develops in the stroma (connective tissue)of the breast, in contrast to carcinomas, which develop in the ducts or lobules.
 Other

 names for these tumors include phylloides tumor and cystosarcoma phyllodes.
 These